ziiqii/KingPin/README.md

 1. Download the repo [here](https://github.com/ziiqii/KingPin/archive/refs/heads/main.zip).
 2. Extract the file to any destination, and within your IDE, open the 'KingPin-main' folder.
 3. Bring up your terminal in your IDE to check that you are in the correct folder.
-4. Run 'npx expo' in terminal to install the relevant dependencies and start the server.
+4. Run 'npm install --global expo-cli' to install expo.
-// Run 'npm install expo' to install dependencies.
+5. Run 'npm install' to install dependencies.
-// Run 'expo start' in terminal to start the server.
+6. Run 'expo start' in terminal to start the server.
-5. A QR Code will appear in the terminal.
+7. A QR Code will appear in the terminal.
-6. Open your camera and scan the QR Code to run the app.
+8. Open your camera and scan the QR Code to run the app.